 We offer a range of search options on our website including Proprietor, Service Agent, image and Locarno Class.

 Main types of announcements of the Office in the field of industrial design information

 Office notices are published in the weekly electronic journal; The Patents and Design Journal.
 Notices are also published on the Office’s web site.

 URLs of web pages of the Office’s website that provide access to online industrial design gazettes and other sources of industrial design information, including download of bulk industrial design data

 III.
 Matters concerning classifying, reclassifying and indexing of industrial design information according to the classification systems applied

 Classification and reclassification activities; Classification system used, e.g., International Classification for Industrial Designs (Locarno Classification), other classification (please indicate whether industrial designs are classified by your Office and, if so, which classification is used)

-Design applications are currently classified according to the Locarno Classification, 7th Edition.
-Locarno Classification 8th Edition will become the standard by the middle of 2006.
+Design applications are currently classified according to the Locarno Classification 8th Edition.
 Class 99 is subject to internal adaptation to allow classification of applications containing logos.